joselvelez/wave-portal-client/README.md

 > At a high level, web3-react is a state machine which ensures that certain key pieces of data (the user's current account, for example) relevant to your dApp are kept up-to-date.

 With this in mind, I decided that I wanted to build my own "state machine", because it would force me to understand and apply the same concepts.
-Of course my idea and implementation of a state machine would be much more primitive and outside of academic pursuits, I would just use an existing library or framework like the ones I mentioned above.
+Of course my idea and implementation of a state machine would be much more primitive and, outside of academic pursuits, I would just use an existing library or framework like the ones I mentioned above.

 Building this was very challenging and frustrating, but also rewarding.
 Even after getting to a point where I am happy enough to move forward, I could easily spend more time optimizing/refactoring/debugging this.
 But that is not the point of this excercise.
 I just wanted to get exposure to the underbelly of state management before using a library or framework that abstracts it away from me.